getify/Functional-Light-JS/ch2.md

 bar.length;				// 1
 baz.length;				// 1
 ```

-**Warning:** If you use any of these forms of parameters, be aware that your function's `length` value may surprise you.

 What about counting the number of arguments the current function call received?
 This used to be trivial, but now the situation is slightly more complicated.
 Each function has an `arguments` object (array-like) available that holds a reference to each of the arguments passed in.
 You can then inspect the `length` property of `arguments` to figure out how many were actually passed: